Top 5 things to evaluate before moving to enterprise cloud

-This is a key driver to understand and plan for long term benefits.
-The trick is to accept that IT spends have to align with business outcomes and to try and close the gap between IT cost and productivity.
+This is a key driver to understand and plan for long-term benefits.
+The trick is to accept that IT spends have to align with business outcomes.
+Efforts must be made to try and close the gap between IT cost and productivity.
 This is where Cloud Economics comes in handy.
 Listing down all the current cost drivers and drawing a parallel in the Cloud is often missed in such discussions since most of the current IT cost drivers have been in for years and do not have a direct relation to business outcomes.
 Compared over a time window of 3 years and above, there will be a clear business case for embracing the Cloud.

 Understand the Concept of Shared Security